 On the inside of your home, note any water damage behind the walls, too.
 That can also be from faults in your siding.
 This can be tough to find, given its hidden nature, but by paying attention to possible water marks or stains on walls or by using a moisture detector, you can expose the damage.
 These are also signs you might have mold behind the walls, so you don’t want to ignore them.

 If you see issues with your siding, it’s important to repair or replace it.
 Because siding is essential to protecting your home from water damage, insulating it, and more, it’s one of the things homeowners should not delay fixing.
 The longer your home stays exposed, the more damage is going to accumulate and the more issues you will need to fix.

+There are several benefits of vinyl siding, including customizability, insulation, better energy efficiency, and more.
 Take a look at the Zephyr Thomas team replacing the siding on this home!

 2. Make Sure Windows Have a Tight Seal

 An improperly caulked window can cause some serious water seepage into the home.
 Check the area between your window frames and wall/trim as well as around the glass and windows themselves to make sure the caulking is firm and tight.

 If it’s beginning to sag, or separate, it’s time for a re-sealing project.
 If there are issues with the seal and you see other issues like cracks, poor installation, or other reasons to replace your windows, you will want to start looking into getting new windows for your home.
 This can help protect your home from water damage while also improving energy efficiency.